-What is Glandular Fever?
+What Is Glandular Fever?

 Most people today have heard of glandular fever or mono (infectious mononucleosis).
-The disease is caused by the Epstein-Barr Virus and is common amongst 15-25 year olds; however, the vast majority of people have it before they are 5 without showing any symptoms or being diagnosed.
+The disease is caused by the Epstein-Barr Virus and is common amongst 15-25-year-olds; however, the vast majority of people have it before they are 5 without showing any symptoms or being diagnosed.

 I am an otherwise-active 27-year-old male—so slightly older than the norm—and until a few months ago, I thought "glandular fever" might be a bad form of the flu.
 Having now experienced it firsthand, I understand it to be a highly contagious disease with very unpredictable symptoms.
 While some people do recover very well, life can be pretty frustrating for those whose symptoms continue on for months or even years.
-Especially since these are often the more active, competitive and high achieving types.
+Especially since these are often the more active, competitive, and high-achieving types.

 This article will:

-- Outline my own story of diagnosis and recovery in the hope that it will help those of you feeling uncertain about the disease, and;
+- outline my own story of diagnosis and recovery in the hope that it will help those of you feeling uncertain about the disease, and;

-- Offer some pointers for enduring the recovery
+- offer some pointers for enduring the recovery

-Typical symtoms and prognosis
+Typical Symtoms and Prognosis

 The Epstein-Barr virus is generally spread through saliva, and it is notoriously contagious in the time before symptoms begin to show.
 When symptoms do appear, they usually include:

 - a high temperature (fever)